EvgenyTimoshin/OOP_Assignment2_Year2/README.md

  #Parts of the Program to Note
-   - This game was written using the following OOP concepts : PolyMorphism, Inheritance and interfaces.
-The GameObject class is an abstract that class that most other classes in the program extend.
-Inheritence is used everywhere and interfaces are implemented.
+   - This game was written using the following OOP concepts : **PolyMorphism, Inheritance and interfaces.** The GameObject class is an abstract that class that most other classes in the program extend. **Inheritence is used everywhere and interfaces are implemented.
 This allows for alot of code reuse and efficiency.
-(View Code)
+(View Code)**
   - All of the enities in the game implement Bilogical interface, which allows all of them to bleed on projectile impact
-  - The blood effects in the game are completley procedural and random every time creating a really nice and satisfying effect
+  - The **blood effects** in the game are completley **procedural and random every time** creating a really nice and satisfying effect
-  - Almost everything has bit of animation to it or a physics feel making the game feel dyanmic
+  - Almost everything has bit of animation to it or a physics feel making the game feel **dyanmic**
-  - Enemies will not overlap but collide with eachother and bounce of eachother, the faster they collide the further theyll bounce
+  - **Enemies** will not overlap but collide with eachother and **bounce of eachother**, the faster they collide the further theyll bounce
   - They will also interact in a similiar fashion when they bite the player
   - Military troops can kill the zombies and the player with their fire power, this creates fun dynamic gameplay
   - The Military Troops will follow the Player and shoot towards his direction
   - The power ups spawnning is random and dynamic
-  - The multiplier on the right side of the screen the way it looks, and functions in gameplay is really cool! proud of that
+  - The **multiplier** on the right side of the screen the way it looks, and functions in gameplay is really cool! **proud of that**
   - The level and xp bar is pretty cool too
   - The torch effect and night effect looks pretty cool but is a very easy trick, a dark slightly see through rectangle with a noFill() arc on the same layer
   - The camera follows the player around and changes as the player levels up
   - The bow extends GameObject but also interfaces Weapon which allows it to Fire and Reload
-  - The bow is one of my faveourite features of the game
+  - **The bow is one of my faveourite features of the game**
   - The minim library was used to provide sound effects to the game creating a more full game experience.
-  - I/O is used to record the highscore of the player and display it from a text file
+  - **I/O is used to record the highscore of the player and display it from a text file**